 How long should your blog posts be?

 One of the most common SEO mistakes we see is thin content.
 In other words, blog posts that are too short to be considered valuable enough to rank.
-Your blog posts should be at minimum 300 words long to avoid being thin content.
-However, ideally your blog posts would never be less than 500 words long in order to actually add value.
+Your blog posts should be at a minimum of 300 words long to avoid being thin content.
+However, ideally, your blog posts would never be less than 500 words long in order to actually add value.
 In a perfect world, your blog posts would be even longer.
-The average top ranking blog posts on Google’s first page of results is about 1,890 words long ( source ).
+The average top-ranking blog post on Google’s first page of results is about 1,890 words long ( source ).
 But that’s an average.
 Also, we definitely should mention that every topic is different.
 How long your post should be is really based on what search engines have already recognized as valuable.
 So don’t take these numbers as hard facts.

 For all InfluencerSEO Strategize clients, we provide blog post outlines including how long to make the post.